New Studio Camera and Lenses

 Since my Yamaha Silent Guitar was already in the studio, where I keep an old iMac for accessing my music library and an amplifier for practicing, it naturally became the subject of a quick photographic session.

-To create the graphic, I laid the guitar on the studio floor and positioned the camera directly above it.
-After capturing the image, I converted it to black and white using NIK Silver Efex Pro, then removed the background and added a solid yellow.
-The hearts and text were added in Photoshop, with some color adjustments made in Lightroom.
+To create the graphic, I laid the guitar on the studio floor and stood directly over it—tripod style—to make the shot, using the modeling light from a Profoto D1 500 as its light source.
+Once the image was uploaded to my Lightroom catalog, I got to work.
+First, converting it to black and white using NIK Silver Efex Pro, then removing the background, and dropping in a solid yellow.
+The hearts and text were added in Photoshop, with final color tweaks completed in Lightroom.

 I share this in the hope that it inspires you to see your camera not only as a tool for photography but also as a means to create expressive and emotional graphics.
 Silent Guitar Blues is a small tribute to my love for music and to my recent loss.
 Sometimes, creating is how we hold on.